maphew/zadam-trilium-wiki/Attributes.md

 ## Multiplicity

 Attributes allow multiplicity - there can be multiple attributes with the same name.
-We're then calling such attributes "multivalue".
+We're then calling such attributes "multi valued".

 ## Attribute inheritance